-The term 'Mutual Funds' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Mutual Funds' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Mutual funds prove to be collective investment pools that are managed professionally.
 They derive their sometimes enormous capitals from the contributions of many different investors.
 These monies are then invested in a variety of investments and securities comprised of bonds, stocks, other mutual funds, money markets, and commodities like silver and gold.

 Mutual funds all have a fund manager.
 His responsibility is to sell and buy the holdings of the fund according to the guidelines spelled out in the particular mutual fund’s prospectus.
 U.S. regulations require that all mutual funds registered with the governing SEC, or Securities and Exchange Commission, make distributions of practically all income and net gains made from selling securities to the investors minimally once a year.
 The majority of these mutual funds are furthermore overseen by trustees or boards of directors.
 Their job is to make certain that the fund is properly managed by its investment adviser for the investors of the funds ultimate good.